Understanding Court Approval Process in Tennessee

 And Check whether the transfer terms are fair and reasonable.

-After court approval in Tennessee, you'll Usually receive your funds within 2-5 business days.
+After court approval in Tennessee, you'll Usually receive your funds within 24-72 hours.
 The entire process, from initial estimate to funding, Usually takes 30-45 days in Tennessee.
 Though this can vary based on court schedules.
 For more information, visit our Court Approval Process guide.

 Court Approval Process by County in Tennessee